abhisheknigam/Lets-care-for-Autism---Google-Glass/README.md

 ## What's next for Let'sCareForAutism-GoogleGlass

 We have all our code on Github.
-We would next solidify the core logic by testing this prototype with the help of our friend with suffers from Autism.
+We would next solidify the core logic by testing this prototype with the help of our friend who has Autism.